Germany's Aims in the First World War

-Germany's Aims in the First World War (Griff nach der Weltmacht: Die Kriegzielpolitik des kaiserlichen Deutschland 1914–1918, lit.
+Germany's Aims in the First World War (Griff nach der Weltmacht: Die Kriegszielpolitik des kaiserlichen Deutschland 1914–1918, lit.
 'Reaching for World-Power: Imperial Germany's War Aims 1914–1918') is a book by German historian Fritz Fischer.
 It is one of the leading contributions to historical analysis of the causes of World War I, and along with this work War of Illusions (Krieg der Illusionen) gave rise to the "Fischer Thesis" on the causes of the war.
 The title translates as "Grab for World Power". or "Bid for World Power".
 Essentially Fischer attempts to link together a continuum of German belligerence in its "grab for power" weaving it all together into a cohesive theme of German Weltpolitik.

 Publication

 Griff nach der Weltmacht was published in October 1961.
 It was published in Britain under the title Germany's Aims in the First World War in 1967, translated by C.A.
 Macartney with an introduction by James Joll.

 The book included a memorandum by the then German Chancellor Bethmann-Hollweg dated 9 September 1914 which set out a plan for Germany to dominate Europe.